- Volume trading is about using trading volume to gauge buying or selling pressure in the market, helping traders predict potential price movements.

 All in all, the idea of volume in trading is pretty simple.
 High trading volume means that buying pressure is increasing and vice versa.
 However, it does not necessarily mean that you should not trade when there’s low trading volume in the market.
 In fact, some traders prefer markets with low trading volume as these are less volatile and, therefore, less predictable.

-This way or the other, monitoring trading volume is crucial to understanding market dynamics and activity.
+This way or another, monitoring trading volume is crucial to understanding market dynamics and activity.

 Why Does Volume Matter in Trading?